-Motivated by recent concerns surrounding the use of shared pricing algorithms by competing firms, we study repeated Bertrand competition when market demand or the cost of serving the market is observed by an intermediary (or "algorithm") that optimally discloses demand or cost information to maximize firms' collusive profit.
+Motivated by recent concerns surrounding the use of third-party pricing algorithms by competing firms, we study repeated Bertrand competition where market demand or the cost of serving the market is observed by an intermediary (or "algorithm") that optimally discloses demand or cost information to maximize firms' collusive profit.
 We assume that profit is affine in the unknown state, so expected profit is determined by the expected state.
 We show that an upper censorship disclosure policy is optimal, which leads to price rigidity and supra-monopoly prices at some states.
-Under a general concavity condition, improving the algorithm's accuracy reduces expected consumer surplus.
+Under a concavity condition, improving the algorithm's accuracy reduces expected consumer surplus.
 When the state is positively correlated over time, the algorithm discloses more information when recent demand was lower or costs were higher.
+The analysis extends to a generalized model that accommodates product differentiation and capacity constraints.

-Keywords: collusion, information disclosure, pricing algorithms, consumer surplus JEL codes: C73, D43, D82
+Keywords: collusion, information disclosure, pricing algorithms, consumer surplus

+JEL codes: C73, D43, D82

-^{}For helpful comments, we thank Kyle Bagwell, Alessandro Bonatti, Glenn Ellison, Anton Kolotilin, Stephen Morris, Juan Ortner, and Catherine Tucker.
+^{}For helpful comments, we thank Kyle Bagwell, Alessandro Bonatti, Sophie Calder-Wang, Glenn Ellison, Drew Fudenberg, Joe Harrington, Anton Kolotilin, Stephen Morris, Juan Ortner, and Catherine Tucker.